 We rounded up a list of the best tax attorney firms in the nation for you to pick from.

-Anthem Tax Services is ranked #1 on Solvable with a rating of 9.8.
+Anthem Tax Services is ranked #1 on Solvable.
 They are one of the most notable tax resolution firms in the nation and our best choice for client satisfaction.

 Anthem has a 100% money-back guarantee on most cases!